1Talal/Weather-Temperature-Prediction-using-Machine-Learning/README.md

 This project focuses on analyzing historical weather data collected from multiple cities and building machine learning models capable of predicting temperature using weather-related attributes.

-The project follows the complete data mining workflow, including data preprocessing, visualization, feature correlation analysis, model training, and performance evaluation.
+The project follows the complete Big Data Mining workflow, including data preprocessing, visualization, feature correlation analysis, model training, and performance evaluation.

 Two regression models were implemented and compared: